SolidRun/imx8dxl_build/README.md

             TX packets 12  bytes 936 (936.0 B)
             TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0

+The interface is automatically configured using DHCP at boot-time, if a link is detected.
+Otherwise manual `ifdown lan1; ifup lan1` may be needed after connecting a cable.
+For other configurations modify `overlay/etc/network/interfaces.d/lan1` before the build, or `/etc/network/interfaces.d/lan1` on the target system accordingly.

 #### MDIX

 Auto-MDIX is ~~not available by default for 100Base-TX~~ enabled using a special phy driver from NXP, which is integrated in this release.